smngvlkz/smngvlkz/README.md

 ## About Me:
 I’m a self-taught software engineer from South Africa.<br><br>This is my personal portfolio of software engineering projects that I have created or contributed to.
 I have used various technologies, such as Typescript, HTML, CSS, JavaScript, React, Next.js, MongoDB, Python, Django, Selenium, and more.
 My goal is to showcase my skills and experience as a software engineer and to learn new things along the way.

-Here are SOME of the repositories and projects that I’m proud of:

-• CMS Dashboard: A web application that allows users to create, manage, and publish content for their online stores.
-It uses Next.js, Typescript, React, Tailwind, Prisma, and MySQL.

-• Alx-low_level_programming: A collection of low-level programming exercises and projects in C. It covers topics such as data structures, algorithms, memory management, and system calls.

-• Desktop-Automation-App: A Python script that automates my desktop.
-It monitors my download folder and allocates each file according to their format automatically.

-• Discord-clone-app: A Discord Clone App using Nextjs, Typescript, React, Socket.io, Prisma, Tailwind and MySQL.
-It allows users to create and join chat rooms, send and receive messages, and use voice and video calls.

-• Ecommerce-store: An e-commerce store built using Nextjs, Typescript, React, and TailwindCSS.
-It allows users to browse, search, and buy products, as well as view their orders and profile.
-The backend is handled by the CMS Dashboard that I built.

-• Azande: A voice assistant named Azande that uses OpenAI ChatGPT-3 as an engine.
-It can answer questions, and have conversations with the user.

-## Features
-Here are some of the features and benefits of my projects:

-• CMS Dashboard:
-Secure and user-friendly content management system.
-Supports multiple websites and domains.
-Allows users to create, edit, and delete pages, posts, categories, and tags.
-Integrates with MySQL database and Prisma ORM.

-• Alx-low_level_programming:
-Low-level programming skills and knowledge.
-Data structures and algorithms implementation.
-Memory management and manipulation.
-System calls and input/output.
-Debugging and testing tools.

-• Desktop-Automation-App:
-Desktop organization and automation.
-File monitoring and sorting.
-File format recognition and allocation.
-Customizable and extensible.

-• Discord-clone-app:
-Real-time chat application.
-Chat rooms and direct messages.
-Voice and video calls.
-User authentication and profile.
-Socket.io and Prisma integration.

-• Ecommerce-store:
-Online shopping platform.
-Product catalog and search.
-Shopping cart and checkout.
-Order history and tracking.
-CMS Dashboard backend.

-• Azande:
-Voice assistant and chatbot.
-Natural language processing and understanding.
-OpenAI ChatGPT-3 engine.
-Question answering and conversation.

-## Acknowledgements
-I would like to thank the following sources, tools, libraries, or frameworks that I have used in my projects:

-• [freeCodeCamp], CodeAcedamy, Scrimba and ALX Africa for providing me with the courses and resources to learn software engineering.

-• Visual Studio Code for being my favorite code editor.

-• React for being a powerful and easy-to-use front-end library.

-• Node.js for being a fast and scalable back-end environment.

-• MongoDB for being a flexible and scalable database.

-• Python for being a versatile and expressive programming language.

-• Django for being a robust and secure web framework.

-• Selenium for being a reliable and comprehensive testing tool.

-• Next.js for being a modern and efficient framework for React.

-• Typescript for being a superset of • JavaScript that adds type safety and features.

-• Tailwind for being a utility-first CSS framework that makes styling easy and fun.

-• Prisma for being a next-generation ORM that simplifies database access and management.

-• MySQL for being a popular and reliable relational database system.

-• Socket.io for being a library that enables real-time communication between web clients and servers.

-• OpenAI for being a research organization that creates and provides cutting-edge artificial intelligence models and tools.

 ## Feedback and Support
 I would love to hear your feedback, suggestions, or questions about my projects.
 You can contact me via email at simangalisovilakazk1@icloud.com or via any of the following platforms: